 When Does the Health Insurance Marketplace Open?

 The Health Insurance Marketplace opened on October 1st, 2013.
-Open enrollment lasted until March 31st 2014.
+Open enrollment lasted until March 31st, 2014.
 There are open enrollments each year from Nov 1 to Dec 15 (although deadlines may be expanded in some states).

-Please note that you may qualify for special enrollment periods outside of open enrollment if you meet certain “qualifying life events” such as moving to a new state, changes in your income, and changes in your family size (for example, if you marry, divorce, have a baby, or become pregnant) you may get up to an extra 60 days to enroll.
+Please note that you may qualify for special enrollment periods outside of open enrollment if you meet certain “qualifying life events.”
+These events are things like moving to a new state, changing your income, and changing your family size.
+For example, if you marry, divorce, have a baby or become pregnant, you may get up to an extra 60 days to enroll.

-Although insurance purchased through the marketplace can only be purchased during open enrollment to avoid the penalty for not having insurance, you can submit an application for health coverage outside of the Marketplace, or apply for Medicaid or CHIP, at any time.
+Although insurance purchased through the marketplace can only be purchased during open enrollment to avoid the penalty for not having insurance, you can apply for health coverage outside of the Marketplace, or apply for Medicaid or CHIP, at any time.